 Whilst there are certainly training sessions that bring about very quick results, you won’t achieve long term progression if you’re always focused on short term results.

 Sure, if you’ve only recently started training, then you’ll likely see quick improvements from your training.
 Unfortunately, overtime that will slow.

 The simple truth is: if you want to be successful in the long run, then you have to be prepared to play the long game.

 So, you need to approach any changes you make, with the attitude that if you do the correct training in a purposeful way, this will lead to big improvements in the long run.

 A final note on achieving long term improvements in your running speed

-Many people think they can’t improve, but that’s really not the case: if you consistently do the right training you will improve – the improvements might be small, but over time they accumulate until they eventually add up to a significant improvement.
+Many people think they can’t improve, but that’s really not the case.
+If you consistently do the right training you will improve.
+The improvements might be small at first, but over time they accumulate until they eventually add up to a significant improvement.

 It will take time, but if you train consistently and with purpose then you’ll be surprised just how much you will improve.